Track Project

 What’s The Plan?

-The track’s unusual shape is a response to the parameters of the site at CHichester College but it has been enthusiastically received by the England Athletics Technical Committee.
-The Chichester Runners design pre-empted a new “Short Track” outdoor format from World Athletics.
+The track’s unusual shape is a response to the parameters of the site at Chichester College but it has been enthusiastically received by the England Athletics Technical Committee.
+The Chichester design pre-empts a new “Short Track” outdoor format, from World Athletics.

 Why Chichester College?